KanwalArora029/careers-managing-your-job-search/README.md

 ## Passive vs. Active Job Seekers

-There are two kinds of job seekers: passive and active
+There are two kinds of job seekers: passive and active.

 **Passive (or hobbyist) job seekers** try to cut corners when it comes to their job search.
 Instead of dedicating time to the search process, passive seekers feel entitled to a job.
 As a result, they often make excuses like, “There are no jobs out there.”
 Passive seekers do insufficient research and ultimately sloppy work.
-You don’t want to be this kind of jobseeker.
+You don’t want to be this kind of job seeker.

 **Active job seekers** are committed to finding a job and put in the hard work associated with it.
 As an active seeker you'll block out time to search for opportunities, research companies and positions, network with influencers, establish a job search tracking system, and follow up with contacts.